-- No patient should be excluded from rehabilitation unless he is too ill or too cognitively devastated to participate in a treatment program. - Proper positioning and early passive ROM exercises help to avoid complications at a flaccid stage. - Family members should participate in therapy sessions. - The family should also be referred to community groups that offer psychosocial support such as stroke clubs at the time of discharge.
+- No patient should be excluded from rehabilitation unless he is too ill or too cognitively devastated to participate in a treatment program. - Proper positioning and early passive ROM exercises help to avoid complications at a flaccid stage. - The family should also be referred to community groups that offer psychosocial support such as stroke clubs at the time of discharge.